Russia takes aim at urban areas; Biden vows Putin will 'pay'

 The immense convoy, with vehicles packed together along narrow roads, would seemingly be “a big fat target” for Ukrainian forces, the senior Western intelligence official said on condition of anonymity.
 But it also showed Russia was comfortable that they wouldn't come attack by air, rocket or missile, the official said.

-Isachenkov and Litvinova reported from Moscow.
+Isachenkov and Litvinova reported from Moscow; Karmanau reported from Lviv, Ukraine.
 Mstyslav Chernov in Mariupol, Ukraine; Sergei Grits in Odesa, Ukraine; Robert Burns, Zeke Miller and Eric Tucker in Washington; Francesca Ebel, Josef Federman and Andrew Drake in Kyiv; Lorne Cook in Brussels; and other AP journalists from around the world contributed to this report.

 Follow the AP’s coverage of the Ukraine crisis at https://apnews.com/hub/russia-ukraine